Blow for Liverpool as injured Mane forced off against Wolves | Goal.com

 Blow for Liverpool as injured Mane forced off against Wolves

-Sadio Mane went off injured in the first half of the Premier League clash between Wolves and Liverpool at Molineux.
+Liverpool have been dealt a potential injury blow after Sadio Mane was forced off in the first half of their Premier League clash against Wolves.

 The Senegal star pulled up after running to meet a Mohamed Salah backheel around 32 minutes into the game.